ViridiLV/gamma-scripts/README.md

 Includes a step-by-step guide.

 # Guide
-## Step 0 - obtaining dependencies to run the scripts
+## Step 0 - Obtaining dependencies to run the scripts

 For scripts to work need libraries/packages that it uses.